robotics-uncc/ConvectedDubins/README.md

 # Convected Dubins C++ Library

 Convected Dubins paths are time-optimal paths planned in a known, steady, uniform wind.
-The algorithm is based on the paper by Lazlo Techy and Craig Woolsey referenced below.
+The algorithm is based on the paper by L. Techy and C. Woolsey referenced below.

 <p align="center">
 <img src="http://arturwolek.com/img/dubins.png" width="300">